particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 LTS versions have an even-numbered major version (2.x, 4.x, ...).

-## When should I use a feature release?
+## When should I use a developer preview release?

 In some cases, a new product is released out of cadence with a LTS version.
 Two examples are: